cnharrison/dice-witch/frontend/src/pages/Docs/content/troubleshooting.md

 - You can access the channel and have permission to send messages and use Dice Witch's slash commands there.
 - Dice Witch can access the channel and has permission to post messages there.

-Current members can use available Server Library rolls.
+Current members can use available server library rolls.
 Only Administrators and Dice Witch Admins can manage them.

 ## The notation is rejected